peterbenoit/AutoClearExtension/docs/prompt.prompt.md

 -   Do not anticipate future tasks or modify files outside the current segment
 -   Write code directly to files, not to the chat window
 -   If you encounter ambiguity, request clarification before proceeding
--   There is no need to summarize the segment or provide a high-level overview
+-   There is no need to summarize the segment, provide a high-level overview or show me the steps

 ### CODE STANDARDS